practicalli/spacemacs/spacemacs-basics/evil-tools/replacing-text-across-projects.md

 `C-c C-e` opens a new buffer with all the search results, which you can edit.

-`SPC s e` on a selected piece of text will highlight all occurences in the search results and allow you to change them all concurrently.
+`SPC s e` on a selected piece of text will highlight all occurrences in the search results and allow you to change them all concurrently.

 `ESC` or `fd` to leave iedit state (twice if in Evil insert mode).